John Dennis (ornithologist)

+Early life

+John V. Dennis was born in 1915 in Princess Anne, Maryland to Alfred and Mary Dennis (nee Value).
+Alfred Dennis died when Dennis was a teenager.
+Mary operated a boarding house in Washington, D.C.

-Dennis was an undergraduate at George Washington University but his study was interrupted by World War II.
-During the war, he served as a radar technician with the Flying Tigers aircraft unit in China.
+Dennis was an undergraduate at George Washington University.
+His education was interrupted by World War II.
+During the war, he served as a radar technician with the Flying Tigers aircraft unit in Yunnan, China.

 He finished his undergraduate education at the University of Wisconsin, obtaining a degree in political science.
 This was followed by a master's degree in botany from the University of Florida.
-He started (but did not complete) a PhD in ornithology at the University of Illinois.
+He started, but did not complete, a PhD in ornithology at the University of Illinois.

+Work and contributions

+Botany

+In 1976, Dennis and fellow botanist Dr. C.R.
+Gunn wrote the guide World Guide to Tropical Drift Seeds and Fruits.
+Additionally, Dennis co-authored Sea-Beans from the Tropics: A Collector's Guide to Sea-Beans With Ed Perry.
+While some of Dennis' work, like that on sea beans, the floatation of tropical drift seeds, are written from a more scientific perspective, Dennis' work also guided amateur gardeners and botanists, like The Wildlife Gardener, which describes how to design a garden that attracts local wildlife.
+Dennis' work was often through a conservation lens, such as his book The Great Cypress Swamps, where he discusses the importance and history of swampland in the United States.

+Search for the Ivory-Billed Woodpecker

+Dennis studied woodpeckers extensively, and is credited with creating a repellent to keep woodpeckers off telephone polls.

-He studied woodpeckers in particular and searched extensively for the critically endangered ivory-billed woodpecker in Cuba and in old-growth forests of the southeastern United States.
+In particular he was interested in, and searched extensively for, the critically endangered ivory-billed woodpecker in Cuba and in old-growth forests of the southeastern United States.

 In 1948, working with Davis Crompton, he traveled to the Oriente Province of Cuba and located a subspecies, called the Cuban ivory-billed woodpecker, after it had not been reported there for several years.
 He reported a sighting in the Big Thicket of southeast Texas in 1966, which he called his "only good look at a North American ivorybill"; he returned in 1968, recording what he believed to be the bird's call.

 Many ornithologists, including James Tanner, generally regarded as the leading authority on ivory-bills, were skeptical of both the sighting and the recorded bird.
 His sightings formed part of the basis for the creation of the Big Thicket National Preserve.

+Bird feeding

 He wrote A Complete Guide to Bird Feeding (1975), a book that increased interest in bird feeding.
+This book was largely credited for increasing interest in bird feeding in the United States, and was reprinted in 1994.

+Personal life

+Dennis married his wife, Mary Alice in 1945.
+They had two daughters, and a son.

-He was born in Princess Anne, Maryland and died of a brain tumor there in 2002.
+Dennis died of a brain tumor in 2002 at his home in Princess Anne, Maryland.